ECB to launch digital euro project

 The ECB could, however, use a combination of both, Mr Panetta added.

-Three thousand euros would be a lot of money for households in poorer countries, including some neighbouring the European Union.
+Three thousand euros would be a lot of money for households in poorer countries, including some neighbouring the EU.
 So making the digital euro available to people there could suck out deposits from local banks.

 If other central banks launch digital currencies, however, payments to and from the euro zone could become cheaper and safer.